Theta-Limited/.github/profile/README.md

 ## Support and Feedback

 Let us help you accomplish your mission.
-Establish direct contact with our developers through <a href="mailto:support@theta.limited?subject=My Question about OpenAthena" data-type="mailto" data-id="mailto:support@theta.limited?subject=My Question about OpenAthena">.
+Establish direct contact with our developers through <a href="mailto:support@theta.limited?subject=My Question about OpenAthena" data-type="mailto" data-id="mailto:support@theta.limited?subject=My Question about OpenAthena">support@theta.limited</a>.

 Feedback from users is our single most valuable asset.
 Become involved with our development on GitHub, or submit feedback to <a href="mailto:feedback@theta.limited?subject=My Feedback on OpenAthena" data-type="mailto" data-id="mailto:feedback@theta.limited?subject=My Feedback on OpenAthena">feedback@theta.limited</a> to shape the future of the project.